Summer Bridge Program

 In addition to classes in English, study skills and math, students will participate in other activities designed to build academic skills and create a sense of community.
 Statistics have consistently shown that students who attend summer enrichment programs complete more classes, achieve higher grade point averages, have lower drop-out rates and higher graduation rates than similar students who do not attend such programs.
 After completing these programs, students are more confident and self-assured both academically and socially.

 Full scholarships are available for students who are selected for the program.
 Financial advising is also available.

 Students who will be attending CPCC in the fall will get first priority.
 Only students who attend schools that participate in our College Connection program are eligible to apply for the program.
-To see a list of participating schools click here.
+To see a list of participating schools, please click here.
 Students will be notified if they have been accepted in May.
-Students will also be required to attend an orientation in June.
-The 2014 Summer Bridge session will run from June 16-July 24.
+Students will also be required to attend an orientation on June 3 & 4.
+The 2015 Summer Bridge session will run from June 22-July 30.
 Class time is from 8:00am-12:30pm at the Central Campus.